webix-hub/gitbook-spreadsheet-guide/print_content.md

-Webix SpreadSheet allows you to print the contents of a sheet, several sheets at once or even particular cells.
+Webix SpreadSheet allows you to print the contents of the current sheet, all the sheets at once or even particular cells.
 There are various settings provided to help you print your document in the desired format.

-It is also possible to print to a file instead of to a printer.
-This feature is helpful in case you need to print the document on a different printer, not your habitual one.
+It is also possible to print to a file instead of right to a printer.

-##Print Dialog
+##Print Dialog Window

-Before starting to print, you should check your preferences in the pring dialog window.
+Before starting to print, you should check your preferences in the print dialog window.

 To call the print dialog: